 g.
 The owner or operator of the source shall make the information required to be documented and maintained pursuant to paragraph “f” available for review upon request for inspection by the department or the general public pursuant to the requirements for Title V operating permits contained in 567—subrule 22.107(6).

 33.3(19) Innovative control technology.
-The provisions for innovative control technology as specified in 40 CFR 51.166(s) as amended through November 29, 2005, are adopted by reference.
-The following phrases contained in 40 CFR 51.166(s) are not adopted by reference: “the plan may provide that” and “the plan shall provide that.”
+The provisions for innovative control technology as specified in 40 CFR 51.166(s) are adopted by reference.

 33.3(20) Conditions for permit issuance.
 Except as explained below, a permit may not be issued to any new “major stationary source” or “major modification” as defined in subrule 33.3(1) that would locate in any area designated as attainment or unclassifiable for any national ambient air quality standard pursuant to Section 107 of the Act, when the source or modification would cause or contribute to a violation of any national ambient air quality standard.
 A major stationary source or major modification will be considered to cause or contribute to a violation of a national ambient air quality standard when such source or modification would, at a minimum, exceed the following significance levels at any locality that does not or would not meet the applicable national standard: